 Clark Hubbs Materials

 Dr. Clark Hubbs founded UT's fish collection and his legacy is very much apparent still.
-XX% of the jars on our collection shelves still bear his name as collector.
+12% of the jars on our collection shelves still bear his name as collector.
 A group of his former students and colleagues formed the Hubbs Ichthyological Society to honor Clark and his career by continuing his life-long efforts to document the Texas freshwater fish fauna, to learn more about it, and to help protect it and the habitats it occupies.

 The Clark Hubbs Papers